Short Answer (quick read).

 A Virtual Private Server

 Does your website get many visitors?
 And are there regularly peak moments, for example because you are selling tickets for a famous festival or running busy campaigns?
-A VPS can handle this better than shared hosting.
+A VPS can handle this better than shared packages.
 Websites will remain fast and stable.
 In addition, your website will not be affected if other sites on the server get many visitors.
 After all, a virtual server is separated from the rest.

 Do you want a fast site?
 Then a VPS is the best choice.
 Thanks to the SSD storage, any site will be faster than with shared hosting.
 Good for visitors and therefore also good for you and it’s better for site rankings in the search engines.

 With a VPS you have all the freedom to do what you want.
 You choose your operating system and have full control over the web server.
 You arrange the maintenance, security and backups.
 Technical knowledge is required for this.
 But some website hosting companies can take all that work off your hands for an additional fee.
-They call this managed VPS hosting.
+They call this managed VPS.

 The pros and cons at a glance.